-- 1. Personal illness (doctor's excuse may be required)

-- 2. Severe illness in the immediate family

-- 3. Medical appointments

-- 4. Emergency at home (validity determined by principal)

-- 5. Death in the immediate family

-- 6. Death outside the immediate family (depending upon the relationship to the student)

-- 7. Religious observances

-8. Family vacations or other planned absences.
+- 1. Personal illness (doctor's excuse may be required) - 2.
+Severe illness in the immediate family - 3.
+Medical appointments - 4.
+Emergency at home (validity determined by principal) - 5.
+Death in the immediate family - 6.
+Death outside the immediate family (depending upon the relationship to the student) - 7.
+Religious observances up to 3 with a note provided by parent - 8.
+Family vacations or other planned absences.
 Parents/guardians of students who plan to be absent from school must notify the school in writing at least 3 days prior to the absence.
 It is the responsibility of the student/parent to arrange to make up work with the teacher.
 It is up to the discretion of the teacher how this work is to be made up.
-Students who have excessive absences will not be excused for vacations.

-9. Quarantine for contagious disease.

-10. Reasons for absence from school other than the above must be approved by the principal.
+Students who have excessive absences will not be excused for vacations. - 9.
+Quarantine for contagious disease. - 10.
+Reasons for absence from school other than the above must be approved by the principal.
 Remember an excused absence is still counted as an absence.